obytes/lambda-flask-api/README.md

 ## Blueprints

-The app is registering a root blueprint for our **`v1`** root resource and 3 sub blueprints.
+The app is registering a root blueprint for our **`v1`** root resource and 4 sub blueprints.

 AWS API Gateway sends Requests HTTP Paths that already contains a stage name to Lambda Function and the Flask application will not be able to match the request with the available target routes.

-To make sure all blueprints routes include that stage name in their paths, We can just prefix the root blueprint with the API Gateway stage name **`AWS_API_GW_STAGE_NAME`** and all sub blueprints paths will be correctly prefixed.
+To make sure all blueprints routes match the path sent from API Gateway, for each request the adapter will strip the API Gateway stage name **`AWS_API_GW_STAGE_NAME`** from the original HTTP Path.

-The [Terraform AWS Lambda API](https://github.com/obytes/terraform-aws-lambda-api) reusable modules takes care of this part and will ensure that the same stage name is used for both API Gateway and Lambda Function.
+The [Terraform AWS Lambda API](https://github.com/obytes/terraform-aws-lambda-api) reusable modules will ensure that the same stage name is used for both AWS API Gateway and Flask Application so this logic can work.

 ## Endpoints